Peter Eccles (mathematician): Early life

-Eccles grew up attending Blackpool Quaker Meeting and during his teenage years developed a passionate interest in classical music, playing the piano, violin and viola as a child.
+Eccles grew up attending Blackpool Quaker Meeting and during his teenage years developed a passionate interest in classical music, playing the piano, violin, and viola as a child.

 Career

 From 1971 until 2015, Eccles taught in various roles at the University of Manchester, moving from Lecturer, through to Senior Lecturer, Professor and finally Emeritus Professor.

-In 1971, Peter was appointed Lecturer in Mathematics at the Victoria University of Manchester, where he worked until his retirement as Professor of Mathematics in 2015.
+In 1971, he was appointed Lecturer in Mathematics at the Victoria University of Manchester, where he worked until his retirement as Professor of Mathematics in 2015.
 Also from 1977, through to 1978, he spent a year as Visiting Assistant Professor of Mathematics at Northwestern University, Illinois.

 Whilst teaching at the University of Manchester, Eccles specialised in topology and homotopy theory, publishing numerous papers and journals on the area of study.
-Peter's studies specialise in areas such as multiple points of immersions of manifolds in Euclidean space.
+His studies specialise in areas such as multiple points of immersions of manifolds in Euclidean space.
 He has also taught the history of mathematics and probability theory.
-In 1997 Cambridge University Press published his book 'Introduction to mathematical reasoning: numbers, sets and functions’.
+In 1997 Cambridge University Press published his book Introduction to mathematical reasoning: numbers, sets and functions.

 As a research mathematician, Eccles specialised in topology and homotopy theory, publishing numerous journal papers in this area of study[4].
 Eccles's most significant contributions are concerned with the multiple points of immersions of manifolds in Euclidean space and their relationship with classical problems in the homotopy groups of spheres.
 His interest in this area began when he clarified the relationship between multiple points and the Hopf invariant (disproving a conjecture by Michael Freedman) and the Kervaire invariant.
 His teaching ranged over most areas of pure mathematics as well as the history of mathematics, relativity theory and probability theory.
-He became particularly interested in the transition from school to university mathematics and this led in 1967 to the publication by Cambridge University Press of his book 'Introduction to mathematical reasoning: numbers, sets and functions’.[5] which continues to be used at universities in Britain and North America.
+He became particularly interested in the transition from school to university mathematics and this led in 1967 to the publication by Cambridge University Press of his book Introduction to mathematical reasoning: numbers, sets and functions.[5] which continues to be used at universities in Britain and North America.